jcorel/moodle-block_timestat/readme.md

 The block offers a *visual time counter*, visible to users with specific permissions (block/timestat:viewtimer) or to all users enrolled in the course, if enabled in the settings. *Time is tracked even if the block or counter isn't visible to a student*.
 Additionally, the block includes a link to a detailed *report* on time spent, with filters for course, activity, and user.
 Initially, only roles such as editing teachers, teachers, course creators, managers, and admins can access this report.
 The 'block/timestat:viewreport' capability allows extending access to other roles.

+To use the block within the *Quiz attempt page*, configure the quiz settings to 'Show blocks during the attempt' by going to Quiz > Edit Settings > Appearance > Show more.

 You can access the plugin *settings* from *Site Administration > Plugins > Blocks > Timestat*.

 ## More information